-Transportation Career Day's are being held at the University of Florida (UF) and Florida International University (FIU) to introduce high school students, their parents and school counselors to transportation.
+Transportation Career Days are being held at the University of Florida (UF) and Florida International University (FIU) to introduce high school students, their parents and school counselors to transportation.
 Social media will be used to continue to engage participating students in future transportation research activities and transportation-related events.
 Georgia Tech is working with middle school students and teachers to expose them to transportation engineering.

 LEGO® Robot Vehicle Lesson Plans for Secondary Education

 North Carolina State University (NCSU), and UF are offering a LEGO® Robot Vehicle Lesson Plan for Secondary Education.
 The “Introduction to Transportation” curriculum, which was developed at UF, is offered to students in grades 5-8.
 The lessons contain the fundamentals of Transportation Engineering, which will teach students how advanced technology is integral to solving transportation problems.
 Students will also learn how transportation affects the quality of life in our society.
 The lessons also contain elements of safety, livability, and economic competitiveness as related to transportation.

 Family Engineering Night

 Mississippi State University, the University of Alabama at Birmingham, FIU and the University of Florida are hosting Family Engineering Nights (FEN) at local elementary schools.
 Family Engineering Night is an informal engineering education program that actively engages elementary-age children and their families in fun, hands-on engineering activities.
 Family involvement in Engineering Night is key to the program’s success.
 During FEN, children may engage in the activities with a parent, grandparent, older sibling, aunt, uncle, mentor or other important adult in their lives, as they explore and solve challenges together.

 Engineers play an essential role in our designed world, yet many people are unaware of what engineers actually do.
 We can change this for future generations by providing positive experiences with engineering at an early age.